Walker-Xin/tutorial/second_year/talk/outline.md

 ## Introduction

 One of the greatest achievements of science is the ability to 'predict the future'.
+Consideration of the future, or in psychology terms, foresight, is a very human trait.
+We as a species worries about survival, and individual members worry about their own future, such as job prospects, health, and being able to graduate.
+We are mesmerised by the idea of looking beyond the present, that we have developed a whole field of science to theorise how our physical world evolves.

 This is especially true in mechanics, where the Newton's laws set out the evolution of all physical systems, at least within the realm of classical mechanics.
 While the laws demonstrate the simplicity of physics, solving for useful information from them is often a very involved process.

-In this talk, we will embark on a journey that starts with classical mechanics and the art of solving differential equations.
-We will see how the study of lowly everyday objects can enable us to model and simulate some of the most exotic heavenly objects in universe.
+In this talk, we will embark on a journey that starts with prediction using classical mechanics and the art of solving differential equations.
+We will see how the study of ordinary everyday objects can enable us to model and simulate some of the most exotic heavenly objects in universe.

 ## Newton's Laws